-The Directors present their Annual Report and Audited Financial Statements for the year ended 30 September 2023.
+The Directors present their Annual Report and Audited Financial Statements for the year ended 30 September 2024.

-Business Review

-The Company
+Business Review The Company

-TwentyFour Select Monthly Income Fund Limited (the "Company") was incorporated with limited liability in Guernsey, as a closed-ended investment company on 12 February 2014.
-The Company's Shares were listed with a Premium Listing on the Official List of the UK Listing Authority and admitted to trading on the Main Market of the LSE on 10 March 2014.
+The Company was incorporated with limited liability in Guernsey, as a closed-ended investment company on 12 February 2014.
+The Company's shares were listed with a Premium Listing on the Official List of the UK Listing Authority and admitted to trading on the Main Market of the LSE on 10 March 2014.